bbatsche/php-project-template/CONTRIBUTING.md

 ## Contributing Code

 > ### Notice <!-- omit in toc -->
-> When contributing to this project, you affirm that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project's [license](LICENSE).
+> When contributing to this project, you affirm that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project's [license](LICENSE).

 We are thrilled you would like to contribute code to <Project Name>!
 This is truly one of the best ways to help support our project and the open source community as a whole.
 Before writing code for the library, we ask that you consider a few things.